 This week, the National Center for Lesbian Rights (NCLR) joins our allies in the reproductive justice movement urging Secretary of Health and Human Services Kathleen Sebelius to remove harmful restrictions on emergency contraception (EC).
-The LGBT community – especially our young people – need access to emergency contraception without political roadblocks.
+The LGBTQ community – especially our young people – need access to emergency contraception without political roadblocks.
 Please lend your voice to this campaign!

 In the United States, the sale of non-prescription emergency contraception (EC) to females under 17 years old is prohibited.
 In order to purchase EC, a young woman must be 17 years old, and a young man must be 18 years old.
 In addition, anyone purchasing EC must have a government-issued ID, which creates a significant burden for many people, including those in the transgender community (as our colleagues at the National Latina Institute for Reproductive Health have rightly pointed out), people of color, low-income people, and undocumented people, all of whom are less likely to have